nf-core/eager/docs/usage.md

 > officially deprecated by the Broad Institute and is only accessible by an
 > archived version not properly available on `conda`.
 Therefore if specifying
 > 'ug', will need to supply a GATK 3.5 `-jar` to the parameter `gatk_ug_jar`.
-> Note that this means the pipline is not fully reproducible in this
+> Note that this means the pipeline is not fully reproducible in this
 > configuration, unless you personally supply the `.jar` file.

 #### `--genotyping_source`